Tapuwa-Dhliwayo/Final-Year-Project/README.md

 The function  gps() //Failed implementation

-the function gpsfix() //Correct gps implemenetation that runs a separate process continously sampling the gpsd process for data through a local network
+the function gpsFix() //Correct gps implemenetation that runs a separate process continously sampling the gpsd process for data through a local network

 IMU Directory